lchristensen7/my-pwp-lariah/README.md

 The following sections of your persona are not in a html tag: Name, Work, Income, and Relationship.

 Your grade for Milestone 1 is tier 2

+## Milestone 2a Feedback
+* Your git history looks good, though you may want to commit even a bit more frequently.
+* Your written content is clear, concise, and indicates an amount of content that will do the job well.
+* The layout of your wireframes is effective and complete.
+* You may want to consider adding a footer to make the website feel a bit more complete.

+Overall, this is an excellent project.
+Your wireframes and your content is clearly laid out and well established.
+You should work on getting content for your site now, if you have not already done so.
+Anytime you work with a third party rather than writing your own content, the content always takes much more time than you would think.
+You have a very good start here, though, and you are well situated for sucess in the upcoming milestones.
+Very nice work.

+The grade for this milestone is a Tier IV.